Phikfm/Phikfm/README.md

-- 👋 Hi, I’m Philipp @Phikfm
+- 👋 Hi, I’m Philipp @Phikfm, This is my personal GitHub, my work BitBucket is not public.
-- 👀 I’m interested in Fullstack develipment
+- 👀 I’m interested in Django and Fullstack development
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...